Generic Name: axitinib (ax-I-ti-nib)

 - Lab tests, including liver and thyroid function, urine protein levels, and blood pressure, may be performed while you use Inlyta.
 These tests may be used to monitor your condition or check for side effects.
 Be sure to keep all doctor and lab appointments.

 - PREGNANCY and BREAST-FEEDING: Inlyta may cause harm to the fetus.
 Avoid becoming pregnant while you are taking it.
 If you think you may be pregnant, contact your doctor right away.
 You will need to discuss the benefits and risks of using Inlyta while you are pregnant.
-It is not known if Inlyta is found in breast milk.
+It is not known if this medicine is found in breast milk.
 Do not breast-feed while taking Inlyta.

 Possible side effects of Inlyta: